-- the \$42.5 million dividend to the Investors paid on March 28, 2005, and the remaining \$7.5 million dividend to the Investors which we expect to pay prior to this offering, in each case from a portion of the remaining proceeds from the Holdings Notes; - the sale of 27,170,000 shares of common stock by us in this offering at an assumed initial public offering price of \$23.00 per share, the mid-point of the price range on the cover of this prospectus; and - the Concurrent Transactions our pro forma net tangible book deficit as of December 31, 2004 would have been \$(2,884) million, or \$(20.22) per share of common stock.
-This represents an immediate decrease in net tangible book deficit of \$6.76 per share to existing stockholders and an immediate dilution in net tangible book value of \$43.22 per share to new investors.
+- the \$42.5 million dividend to the Investors paid on March 28, 2005, and the remaining \$7.5 million dividend to the Investors which we expect to pay prior to this offering, in each case from a portion of the remaining proceeds from the Holdings Notes; - the sale of 32,600,000 shares of common stock by us in this offering at the initial public offering price of \$17.00 per share; and - the Concurrent Transactions our pro forma net tangible book deficit as of December 31, 2004 would have been \$(2,877) million, or \$(19.43) per share of common stock.
+This represents an immediate decrease in net tangible book deficit of \$7.55 per share to existing stockholders and an immediate dilution in net tangible book value of \$36.43 per share to new investors.